3 Apps to Edit the Sky in Your Photos

 Snapseed is great to edit the sky in a photo because it has about 25 different tools besides the presets offered.
 The app also allows you to change the overall look with different presets and has an export tab that is easy to find on the main screen of the app.
 Besides making adjustments, the three-dot icon will give you access to the app settings which include help, feedback, and some very useful tutorials.

-Looks: this tab provides a selection of presets which you can quickly and easily apply to your image.
+Looks: This tab provides a selection of presets that you can quickly and easily apply to your image.
 Applying the different presets will change the sky, but it’ll also change the overall image as well.

 There are 25 different editing tools.
 Tools include being able to change the perspective of an image, healing certain spots, adding grunge, making an image black and white and more.
 The best tool to enhance the sky would be the contrast and selective tool.

 Selective tool: this tool allows you to choose just a specific area of your photo.
 Use it to choose just the sky and when you edit, only the part you selected will change.

 Contrast/Brightness/Saturation: selecting one of these tools, after you have chosen your selection will adjust the sky by changing contrast, adjusting brightness, or adding/subtracting saturation.